Madrid and its region, tennis world capital

 Madrid has been chosen to host the first two editions of the Davis Cup Finals.

-The Spanish capital was selected as the venue by the competition Steering Committee.
-From 18 to 24 November 2019, the eighteen best national teams in the world met in the Spanish capital.
+Madrid was selected as the venue by the competition Steering Committee.
+From 18 to 24 November 2019, the 18 best national teams in the world met in the Spanish capital.
 In 2020, the event will take place from 23 to 29 November.

 The arrival of the Davis Cup Finals in Madrid has been possible thanks to the joint commitment made by the Region of Madrid and the City of Madrid.

 Madrid's level of infrastructure, its communications, hotel capacity and cultural offerings were key factors in making the allocation of the competition to this city possible.

 The Davis Cup by Rakuten Madrid Finals will be held at the facilities of La Caja Mágica, located in the Parque Lineal del Manzanares.
 La Caja Mágica and the WiZink Center will both be considered as possible options for the 2020 edition.

 In addition to bringing together national teams from 18 countries, and thus the best tennis players in the world, the Davis Cup by Rakuten Madrid Finals will for the first time in history bring together in the same venue and city the tennis fans from 18 countries around the world that will transform Madrid into the global capital of tennis.